 The people who have the most success on LinkedIn are the ones for whom making connections on the site is a knee-jerk reaction.
 Whenever they meet someone (in person or online), they immediately add them as a connection on LinkedIn.

 The site isn’t personal like Facebook.
+LinkedIn for entrepreneurs, is a professional meeting place.
 The information on LinkedIn is basically what you’d share on a resume and your website.
 So, if you’d let someone look at those items, why wouldn’t you add them on LinkedIn?

 You don’t know who someone else has in their connections.
 Rejecting connections because you don’t know the person may not be the best idea.
 Not only are you saying no to them, you’re saying no to everyone in their network.
 If you want to grow your network (and that may mean adding many more people than you actually know personally).
 If someone ends up being a spammer, it’s easy to remove or block that connection.

 One last piece of advice: When you make a connection request, make it personal.
+LinkedIn for entrepreneurs is meant to be social.
 Don’t use the auto-generated request LinkedIn creates.
 Customize it by reminding the person how you know each other (if you do) and say something nice about them.
 That will up the chances of having your request accepted.

-There you have it.
+There you have it – LinkedIn for entrepreneurs!
 I’ve hopefully convinced you that LinkedIn may be able to help you grow your business, and I’ve shared three things you can start doing right now to start leveraging LinkedIn for lead generation.
-If you want to learn even more about LinkedIn, take a look at my LinkedIn for Creatives course where I go into much more depth about these (and other) strategies for making the most of the site.

 Becky Mollenkamp began her career as a journalist, working as a staff reporter for a daily newspaper and an editor for one of the country’s largest magazines.
 She’s left the 9-to-5 in 2005 to become a freelance writer, eventually shifting her focus to corporate writing (with LinkedIn serving as her primary source for finding new clients).
 While writing remains her primary source of income, she now also helps other freelancers do the mindset and strategy work to develop a CEO mindset and grow their businesses.
 Learn more about Becky and her offerings at beckymollenkamp.com.